Why Transition IEPs Still Need Academic Goals

-Transition!
-This is a word we hear a lot with our upper grades students in special education.
+Transition – this is a word we hear a lot with our upper grades students in special education.

 Let’s start by going back to what the Individuals with Disabilities Education Act (IDEA) says about transition IEPs: IDEA 2004 tells us that transition goals must be included in a student’s IEP no later than when they turn 16 years of age.
 (It’s important to note that many school districts, and individual IEP teams, determine ages younger than 16 to start transition planning!)